Tour Length

 Namibia Safari Tours & Holidays

 A safari in Namibia is as much about the wildlife as the country’s scenic beauty.
-In Etosha National Park it has one of the most storied wildlife reserves on the continent, but there’s so much more to experience here.
-The national parks of the Zambezi Region (formerly Caprivi Strip) are only now getting the attention they deserve, while the dune-scapes of the Skeleton Coast and its hinterland are simply extraordinary.
-And these are just starting points for exploring a country rich in experiences and safari possibilities.
+It is home to Etosha National Park, one of Africa’s most iconic wildlife reserves, but there’s so much more to discover.
+The national parks of the Zambezi Region (formerly Caprivi Strip) are finally getting the attention they deserve, while the dune-scapes of the Skeleton Coast and its hinterland are simply extraordinary.
+These are just the starting points for exploring a country rich in experiences and safari opportunities.

 -